cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 ## What is covered today

-Twenty eight suites.
+Twenty seven suites.
 Add a line here when you add one.

 ### tier0, no network needed